jeffbass/imagezmq/docs/examples.rst

 Examples showing different techniques for using imageZMQ
 ========================================================

 There are a wide variety of ways to use imageZMQ.
-We are providing a number of examples that illustrate different techniques.
-Hopefully these will help you with using imageZMQ in your own projects.
+Here are some examples that illustrate different techniques.
+Studying these will help you use imageZMQ in your own projects.
 Each of the examples has 2 programs in the ``examples`` folder, one that sends images and one that receives images.

 .. contents::